NXT TV preview: The lineup for the Independence Day show - Pro Wrestling Dot Net

 -Mustafa Ali vs. Tyler Bate

-Powell’s POV: NXT will be live from the WWE Performance Center.
+Powell’s POV: Tuesday’s NXT was taped on Tuesday at the WWE Performance Center (due to today’s Independence Day holiday).
 Join John Moore for his live reviews of NXT every Tuesday at 7CT/8ET.
 John’s audio reviews of NXT are available exclusively for Dot Net Members (including our Patreon patrons).

 Be the first to comment